jakobzhao/geog371/resources/gearup.md

 ### Leaflet.js

 Leaflet is a widely used open source JavaScript library used to build web mapping applications.
-First released in 2011,[2] it supports most mobile and desktop platforms, supporting HTML5 and CSS3.
+First released in 2011, it supports most mobile and desktop platforms, supporting HTML5 and CSS3.
 Along with OpenLayers, and the Google Maps API, it is one of the most popular JavaScript mapping libraries and is used by major web sites such as FourSquare, Pinterest and Flickr.

 Leaflet allows developers without a GIS background to very easily display tiled web maps hosted on a public server, with optional tiled overlays.
 It can load feature data from GeoJSON files, style it and create interactive layers, such as markers with popups when clicked.

 It is developed by Vladimir Agafonkin, who joined Mapbox in 2013.

 Leaflet is directly comparable with OpenLayers, as both are open source, client-side only JavaScript libraries.
-The library as a whole is much smaller, around 7,000 lines of code compared to OpenLayers' 230,000 (as of 2015).[11]
-It has a smaller code footprint than OpenLayers (around 123 KB[12] vs 423 KB[13]) due partly to its modular structure.
+The library as a whole is much smaller, around 7,000 lines of code compared to OpenLayers' 230,000 (as of 2015).
+It has a smaller code footprint than OpenLayers (around 123 KB vs 423 KB) due partly to its modular structure.
 The code base is newer, and takes advantage of recent features of JavaScript, plus HTML5 and CSS3.
-However, Leaflet lacks features OpenLayers supports, such as Web Feature Service (WFS)[14] and native support for projections other than Google Web Mercator (EPSG 3857).[15]
+However, Leaflet lacks features OpenLayers supports, such as Web Feature Service (WFS) and native support for projections other than Google Web Mercator (EPSG 3857).

-It is also comparable to the proprietary, closed source Google Maps API (debuting in 2005) and Bing Maps API, both of which incorporate a significant server-side component to provide services such as geocoding, routing, search and integration with features such as Google Earth.[citation needed] Google Maps API provides speed and simplicity, but is not flexible, and can only be used to access Google Maps services.
-The new DataLayer part of Google's API does allow external data sources to be displayed, however.[16]
+It is also comparable to the proprietary, closed source Google Maps API (debuting in 2005) and Bing Maps API, both of which incorporate a significant server-side component to provide services such as geocoding, routing, search and integration with features such as Google Earth.
+Google Maps API provides speed and simplicity, but is not flexible, and can only be used to access Google Maps services.
+The new DataLayer part of Google's API does allow external data sources to be displayed, however.

 ### JQuery

-jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, animation, and Ajax.[3]
-It is free, open-source software using the permissive MIT License.[2]
-Web analysis indicates that it is the most widely deployed JavaScript library by a large margin.[4][5]
+jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, animation, and Ajax.
+It is free, open-source software using the permissive MIT License Web analysis indicates that it is the most widely deployed JavaScript library by a large margin.

 jQuery's syntax is designed to make it easier to navigate a document, select DOM elements, create animations, handle events, and develop Ajax applications. jQuery also provides capabilities for developers to create plug-ins on top of the JavaScript library.
 This enables developers to create abstractions for low-level interaction and animation, advanced effects and high-level, themeable widgets.
 The modular approach to the jQuery library allows the creation of powerful dynamic web pages and Web applications.

 The set of jQuery core features—DOM element selections, traversal and manipulation—enabled by its selector engine (named "Sizzle" from v1.3), created a new "programming style", fusing algorithms and DOM data structures.
-This style influenced the architecture of other JavaScript frameworks like YUI v3 and Dojo, later stimulating the creation of the standard Selectors API.[6]
+This style influenced the architecture of other JavaScript frameworks like YUI v3 and Dojo, later stimulating the creation of the standard Selectors API.

 ### Bootstrap

 Bootstrap is a free and open-source front-end framework for developing websites and web applications.
 It contains HTML- and CSS-based design templates for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
 Unlike many earlier web frameworks, it concerns itself with front-end development only.

 Bootstrap 3 supports the latest versions of the Google Chrome, Firefox, Internet Explorer, Opera, and Safari (except on Windows).
-It additionally supports back to IE8 and the latest Firefox Extended Support Release (ESR).[12]
+It additionally supports back to IE8 and the latest Firefox Extended Support Release (ESR).

 Starting with version 3.0, Bootstrap adopted a mobile-first design philosophy, emphasizing responsive design by default.

-Version 4.0 added Sass and flexbox support.[9]
+Version 4.0 added Sass and flexbox support.

 As of Bootstrap 4, Sass is used instead of Less for the stylesheets.